 Download and run the Microsoft Windows Malicious Software Removal Tool.
 This free, Microsoft provided malware removal tool won't find everything, but it will check for "specific, prevalent malicious software" which is a good start.

 Here's a list of everything it will find and remove.

 Note: You may already have the Malicious Software Removal Tool installed.
 If so, make sure you update it using Windows Update so it can scan for the latest malware.

-Update your anti-virus and any anti-malware software installed on your computer.
+- Update your anti-virus/anti-malware software installed on your computer.

 Before running a virus scan or malware scan, you need to make sure the virus definitions are up to date.
 These regular updates tell your anti-virus software how to find and remove the latest viruses from your PC.

 Important: Don't have a virus scan program installed?
 Download one now!
 There are several free anti-virus programs available so there's no excuse for not running one.

 - Run a complete virus scan on your entire computer.
 If you have a dedicated malware scanner that does more than look for viruses, run a full scan using that program too.

 Note: Don't simply run the default system scan which may not include many important parts of your PC.
 Check that you're scanning every part of every single hard drive and other connected storage device on your computer.